The Working Mom Who Lost 42lbs in ONE MONTH

 - Quick advice:

-1. I would tell anyone trying to lose a large amount weight to understand not to get overwhelmed and set small goals and stay consistent and weigh often to stay focused.
+1. I would tell anyone trying to lose a large amount of weight to understand not to get overwhelmed and set small goals and stay consistent and weigh often to stay focused.

 3. When it comes to fitness she started slow and went at her own pace, “I wouldn’t really pay attention to how far I went but more to how long I would walk at my pace.”
 Start slow and build up your exercise capacity!